 Although there are tons of WiFi-enabled security cameras on the market today, as a homeowner in an area where Wi-Fi is not readily available, the question is, what is the best security camera that I can use without Wi-Fi?

 It’s one of the easiest to install systems we’ve ever tested.
-It comes with four IP66 waterproof cameras that are ideal for indoor and outdoor installations.
-They operate wirelessly and are powered by an advanced 6TB NVR that records and stores all data.
+It comes with four IP66 waterproof cameras ideal for indoor and outdoor installations.
+They operate wirelessly powered by an advanced 6TB NVR that records and stores all data.

-The HeimVision HM241 Wireless Security System works perfectly in areas where there is no WiFI coverage.
+The HeimVision HM241 Wireless Security System works perfectly in areas with no WiFI coverage.
 In this HeimVision HM241 security camera full review, we talked about some of the juicy aspects of this camera that you don’t want to miss.

-In addition, you can access the camera’s feeds remotely using your phone and the IP Pro app (Android and iPhone) and playback recorded footage in 960p on your phone and 1080p via the NVR.
+In addition, the IP Pro app (Android and iPhone) allows you to access the camera’s feeds remotely and playback recorded footage in 960p on your phone and 1080p on the NVR.

 You can use another great security camera in areas without a WIFI connection, namely the Reolink H.265 4K PoE Security Camera System.
 Unfortunately, this camera is not for you if you have a tight budget.

-It comes with a set of four cameras that come with a single control station.
+It comes with four cameras that come with a single control station.
 Each camera measures 7.4 inches in length and 2.4 inches square.
-They all weigh one pound, and the installation hardware is included in the kit.
-So pre-drill your holes, screw in the base plate, and you’re ready to go.
+They all weigh a pound, and installation materials are included in the set.

 The control unit allows for continuous, 24/7 recording.
-It comes preloaded with a 2 TB internal hard drive, which is enough for 20 days of storage.
+It comes preloaded with a 2 TB internal hard drive, enough for 20 days of storage.